Top 6 Questions to Ask Your Dermatologist at Your Next Appointment

 Are you seeing your dermatologist for regular skin care checks?
 Do a little prep work for your next appointment by jotting down a few key questions you want to be sure to ask your dermatologist to get the most out of your visit.
 Use this list to help get you started.

 1. Am I Performing Self Skin Exams the Right Way?

 In between scheduled visits with your dermatologist, you should be performing self-exams regularly, checking for any early signs of skin cancer.
 Make sure you know what to look for and that you understand the “ABCDEs” of melanoma.
 If not, ask your dermatologist to explain this at your next appointment.
 You should also use this time to point out any irregularities that you’ve noticed during these self-exams at home so that your doctor can take a closer look.
 Ask if you are at a higher risk for skin cancer for any number of reasons – such as a family history of skin cancer, a history of sun damage, or very fair skin and red hair.
 If so, it is a good idea to schedule more than one annual check-up.

 2. What Are the Best Products for My Skin?

-If you haven’t already consulted your Skin Type Solutions approved physician about your Baumann Skin Type®, put this on your list of New Year’s resolutions.
-Once you know your skin type, your dermatologist can discuss the exact products and ingredients that are best for your skin, while also explaining others to avoid.
+If you haven’t already consulted your Skin Type Solutions approved physician about your Baumann Skin Type®, put update my skin care routine on your list.
+Once you know your Baumann Skin Type, your dermatologist can discuss the exact products and ingredients that are best for your skin, while also explaining others to avoid.